mas-student/web-python-2018-04-ht03/README.md

 # Grammar Analyzer

-Grammar-Analyzer is the console tool that find most frequently parts of speech in
+Grammar-Analyzer is the console tool that find most frequently parts of speech in source code of project

 ## Prerequisites